jipress/espresso/docs/_core/request.md

 returns the best match, or if none of the specified content types is acceptable, returns false (in which case, the application should respond with 406 "Not Acceptable").

-The type value may be a single MIME type string (such as “application/json”), an extension name such as “json”, a comma-delimited list, or an array
+The type value may be a single MIME type string (such as "application/json"), an extension name such as "json", a comma-delimited list, or an array

 ```bash